 Spoiler Alert: According to a notice filed in New York Supreme Court on October 27, 2017: The Brilliant Earth Class Action Lawsuit was discontinued with prejudice and without any costs or disbursements.
 Consequently, the original videos created by Jacob Avital are no longer available:

-Not too long ago, I spoke with representatives from Brilliant Earth on the telephone.
-In the first place, I had a lot of questions about what makes their diamonds beyond conflict free.
+Not too long ago, I spoke with Brilliant Earth Diamonds customer service on the telephone.
+In the first place, I had a lot of questions about what makes their diamonds beyond conflict-free.

 Given that we had a lot of ground to cover, we agreed to follow up via email.
-Based on the new insight covered in our correspondence, I decided that it was time to revisit Brilliant Earth.
+Based on the new insight covered in our correspondence, I decided that it was time to revisit their website.

-How come that last sentence sonds like the title for a cool science fiction movie?
-As in it's "Time to Revisit Brilliant Earth: the quest for diamonds that are beyond conflict-free."
-As a matter of fact, it seems like the perfect tagline for a movie.
-After all, more and more people are making an effort to be more socially responsible.
-Of course, the question is whether or not you will buy into the story?
+How come that last sentence sounds like the title for a fantastic science fiction movie?
+As in its "Time to Review Brilliant Earth: the quest for diamonds that are beyond conflict-free."

-As shown above, Brilliant Earth claims to go beyond the conflict-free standards of the Kimberley Diamond Act of 2003.
-Under those circumstances, Brilliant Earth markets their diamonds as being beyond conflict-free.
-According to the email sent to me on May 23rd:
+As shown above, Brilliant Earth Diamonds claims to go beyond the conflict-free standards of the Kimberley Diamond Act.
+Under those circumstances, they market their diamonds as being beyond conflict-free.
+According to the email sent to me on May 23:

 "We go beyond the Kimberley Process's conflict-free standard, which states only that the diamond didn't fund a rebel movement against a recognized government."

 In other words, the Kimberly Process does nothing to protect human rights beyond the scope of government.
 In the first place, I understand what they're implying.
 However, isn't a government representative of the people?